 Through an endowment from Dr. Gilbert S. Omenn, and Martha Darling, the Gilbert S. Omenn Fellowship was established under the National Academy of Medicine (NAM) Fellowship program in 2012.
 The award is named for Dr. Omenn, a professor of medicine, genetics, and public health and founder of the Center for Computational Medicine and Bioinformatics at the University of Michigan Medical School.
 He is a physician-scientist whose career bridges biomedical research, public health and public policy, and this fellowship will reflect the integrative role that is emblematic of his professional achievements.

 The overall purpose of the Gilbert S. Omenn Fellowship is to enable talented, early-career scholars combining biomedical science and population health to participate actively in health- and medicine-related study process of the National Academies, promoting the integration of public health and medicine–both scientifically and through practice and policy.
+Big ass white girl porn star with huge boobs.
+But she was still a white girl and a big, fat white woman.
+Her skin was all red and she was wearing a tight, tight skirt.
+I was in the back of the limo and I was so fucking horny.
 The Omenn Fellowship aims to foster a cadre of physician-scientists who will integrate biomedical research, population health, and health policy and will expand the nation’s capacity for research, leadership, and policy development that advances health.
 The program especially welcomes nominations of under-represented minority candidates.